Student Right to Know

 Mail: RFR, P.O.
 Box 4230, Akron, Ohio 44321

-Students with special needs must notify the director of academic affairs (firstname.lastname@example.org) of their precise nature immediately after acceptance to the program.
+Students with special needs must notify the Director of the Conservatory (firstname.lastname@example.org) of their precise nature immediately after acceptance to the program.
 Upon notification, A.C.T., in compliance with the Americans with Disabilities Act, will then consider what reasonable accommodations may be necessary to meet those special needs.

 Email email@example.com for further inquiries.